OpenDDS/OpenDDS/docs/devguide/building/index.rst

     Microsoft vcpkg is a "C++ Library Manager for Windows, Linux, and macOS" which helps developers build/install dependencies.
     Although it is cross-platform, this guide only discusses vcpkg on Windows.

-    Use a Visual Studio version supported by this OpenDDS release.

     * If OpenDDS tests will be built, install CMake or put the one that comes with Visual Studio on the ``PATH`` (see ``Common7\IDE\CommonExtensions\Microsoft\CMake``).

     * If you need to obtain and install vcpkg, navigate to `https://github.com/Microsoft/vcpkg <https://github.com/Microsoft/vcpkg>`__ and follow the instructions to obtain vcpkg by cloning the repository and bootstrapping it.